HowieHwong/TrustLLM/README.md

 ## Updates & News

 - [02/20/2025] Try our latest toolkit: Our new work **TrustGen** and **TrustEval** toolkit has been released!
-[TrustGen](https://trustgen.github.io/) provides a comprehensive guidelines, assessment, and perspective for trustworthiness across multiple generative models, and [TrustEval](https://github.com/TrustGen/TrustEval-toolkit) offers a dynamic evaluation platform.
+[TrustGen](https://trustgen.github.io/) provides comprehensive guidelines, assessment, and perspective for trustworthiness across multiple generative models, and [TrustEval](https://github.com/TrustGen/TrustEval-toolkit) offers a dynamic evaluation platform.

 - [01/09/2024] **TrustLLM** toolkit has been downloaded for 4000+ times!